 My hands hit the Library's doors and I stopped in my tracks.
 The tables and bookshelves lay on their sides; books were everywhere, as if they had been used as projectiles.
 I carefully moved forward, lifting the bookshelves, hoping to find someone, anyone alive underneath.
 There were only traces of a battle and blood.
 Footsteps echoed in the hallway behind me.
 Lowering the bookshelf in my hands, I hid.

 Principle Snyder led two policemen into the room.
 "Look at this mess.
 I know that Summers girl is responsible.
 Well, what are you waiting for?
 Go and arrest her," he snipped at them.

-"Sir, we can't arrest a student because you don't like them.
+"Sir, we can't arrest a student because you don't like her.
 We need proof she's responsible for this vandalism," the officer answered patiently.

 I slid from my hiding place and quickly went out through the stacks.
 I had to get home and load up on weapons.
 Maybe I should swing by Giles' apartment to see if anyone made it out.
 No, Angelus wouldn't have left anyone behind; he's too thorough.
 The more time he had with them the longer he had to torture them.

 My feet didn't seem to touch the ground as I raced home.
 I slammed open the door and took the stairs two at a time.
-My clothes were off before I crossed the threshold of my bedroom.
+My clothes were off before I crossed my bedroom's threshold.
 Slaying clothes came into my hands as if I had willed them there.
-I went into auto pilot as I pulled weapons from my chest and loaded them into a carryall.
+I went into autopilot as I pulled weapons from my chest and loaded them into a carryall.
 Standing up, I threw the bag over my shoulder, took a deep breath, and prepared to leave my room when my Mom entered.